Move-Out Checklist (New York) — How to Get Your Full Deposit Back

 👉 And: What Can a Landlord Deduct in NY?

-Build Your Case Early (Even If Nothing’s Wrong)
+Build Your File Early (Even If Nothing’s Wrong)

 Even if everything seems fine, keep: